Wyoming

 Wyoming Education Savings Account Program

-Wyoming’s Education Savings Account Program is the state’s first choice program, providing $6,000 to education savings accounts for qualifying students not less than 4 years of age who have not yet graduated high school.
-Families with household incomes at or below 150% of the federal poverty level may access the program.
-Account funds allow parents to direct funds to pay for a wide range of uses, including tuition and fees, online curriculums, therapies and tutoring, educational after school and summer programs, transportation and post-secondary coursework.
+Wyoming’s ESA Program is the state’s first choice program, providing $6,000 to education savings accounts for qualifying students not less than 4 years of age who have not yet graduated high school.
+Families with household incomes at or below 150% of the Federal Poverty Level may access the program.
+Account funds allow parents to pay for a wide range of uses, including tuition and fees, online curriculums, therapies and tutoring, educational after school and summer programs, transportation, and post-secondary coursework.

 We do not administer this program.